nickmiller-iit/AglycinesInsecticide/AnalysisNotes.md

 ## Updating to new assembly

 As of Feb 2018, there is an updated and significantly improved assembly, labeled version 6.0.
 This is the one we should use for genome-related publications.
 Luckily, because everything was set up using a Makefile, it should be easy to simply rerun everything described above, starting with read mapping.

+## Doubts about stringtie

+Early attemts to test for differential gene expression suggest something fishy with the combined GTF.
+We get ridiculous numbers of genes lighting up as significantly differentially expressed.
+Most of these appear to have come from the stringtie assebly.
+Ballgown aslo reveals that the stringtie genes often have many putative isoforms.
+The maker gene set genes do not, because we just get the maker gene model.

+## Trying kalliso

+Kallisto and other "pseudoalignment" transcript quantifiers are the next big thing in RNA-Seq analysis.
+In addition to being much faster, kallisto explicity works with transcripts (including isoforms).
+This is a potentially a good thing because it should get us around the longstanding problem of what to do with muliple isoforms in a reference.

+### With maker gene set

+Kallisto works with a fasta file of transcript sequences.
+We already have this for the maker gene set, so started with makefile targets to index that and quantify transcripts.